Examine the important roles played by Indonesia’s arts and six officially recognized religions in shaping sociocultural discourses in Bali and Java.

 The room and board fee covers the following program components:

 - All accommodations during the entire program period.
-This includes during orientation, time in the program base (Kerambitan), on all excursions, during the Independent Study Project or internship, and during the final evaluation period.
+This includes during orientation, time in the program base (Kerambitan), on all excursions, during the Independent Study Project or Internship and Seminar, and during the final evaluation period.
 Accommodation is covered by SIT Study Abroad directly, through a stipend provided to each student, or through the homestay.

 - All homestays (five weeks in villages in the Kerambitan area, ten days with families in Yogyakarta, a four-day rural homestay with university student partners in Tabanan, and two days in rural northern Bali)